francescosolera/TBD-evaluation/README.md

 # Proposed tools
 This MATLAB toolbox is composed of three main components:
 * **Data degradation**: this module is required to generate new detections from ground truth.
 It should only be employed for training, while generated data should be kept fixed for future comparison.
-* **Evaluation**: this code partially extends the *DEVKIT* proposed at MOT Challenge (www.motchallenge.com) with the ability to measure tracks length and automatically process a whole set of detections at different pairs of control parameters.
+* **Evaluation**: this code partially extends the *DEVKIT* proposed at MOT Challenge (www.motchallenge.net) with the ability to measure tracks length and automatically process a whole set of detections at different pairs of control parameters.
 * **Result visualization**: is needed to reproduce the exact same plots we reported in the original paper (see ref below).

 ## Data degradation
-ciao ciao ciao
+The toolbox provides 2 scripts to degrate the ground truth trajectories, **createDetectionsFromGT_OCCLUSIONS.m** and **createDetectionsFromGT_ROBUSTNESS.m**.
+The first one creates sets of detections with an increasing number of both occluded targets and occluded frames.
+The latter one instead, varies the detector precision and recall by inserting an increasing number of false positive and false negatives.